Inertial and Gyro Sensor#

 print ([Gyro1 v] heading in degrees) on [Brain v] ◀ and set cursor to next row

-The angle of rotation block returns how much the Gyro Sensor has turned since it started, in degrees: positive for clockwise, negative for counterclockwise.
+The angle of Inertial/Gyro rotation block returns how much the Gyro Sensor has turned since it started, in degrees as a decimal number: positive for clockwise, negative for counterclockwise.

 ([Gyro1 v] rotation in degrees)